Charles Lowell (minister): Biography

 He was born in Boston, Massachusetts, and attended The Roxbury Latin School and later Phillips Academy in Andover.
 He graduated from Harvard College in 1800, where he studied law and then theology.
 After two years in Edinburgh, Scotland and one year on the Continent, Lowell was, from 1806 until his death, pastor of the West Congregational (Unitarian) Church of Boston, a charge in which Cyrus A. Bartol was associated with him after 1837.
 From that year until 1840, he traveled extensively in Europe and the east.
 During the latter part of his life Lowell officiated only occasionally in his church.

 Lowell was elected a member of the American Antiquarian Society in 1814, and served on its board of councilors from 1820 to 1853.

 He married Harriet, daughter of Robert T. Spence, of Portsmouth, New Hampshire, an officer in the U. S. Navy.
 Harvard gave him the degree of D.D. in 1823.
 He was a fellow of its corporation from 1818 until 1833.
 He was a member of literary societies in the United States and elsewhere.
 The "Proceedings" of a parish meeting that was held in his memory were published in 1861.

 Almost alone, he spoke out from the pulpit against slavery to Boston's elite.

+After passage of the Fugitive Slave Law in 1850, he was asked to speak at a protest rally with other abolitionists including Frederick Douglas.
+At the standing-room only Faneuil Hall rally to Repudiate the Fugitive Slave Law, on October 14, 1850, Reverend Lowell spoke first, and began the evening with a prayer: